Human Rights

 International Human Rights Conventions

 CSC adheres to the regulations of the respective locations of its global operations, supports and complies with the principles and values set forth in international human rights conventions such as the UN Universal Declaration of Human Rights, the United Nations Global Compact(UNGC), and the ILO Declaration on Fundamental Principles and Rights at Work.
-CSC’s human rights policy applies to all levels of our organization, and we expect investee companies, suppliers, contractors, and business partners (such as customers) to follow values and basic principles of this policy, working together to continuously enhance and improve the management of human rights-related issues.
+CSC’s human rights policy applies to all levels of our organization, and we require investee companies, suppliers, contractors, and business partners (such as customers) to follow values and basic principles of this policy, working together to continuously enhance and improve the management of human rights-related issues.

 Human Rights Policies and Due Diligence